 Stars—they’re just like us!
 Except that, really, they’re not.
 For the most part, we’re all very aware of the differences between a famous person and ourselves.
 But there are some celebrities who seemingly work overtime trying to convince us that they’re totally average, grounded, and un-Hollywood.
 One star that’s particularly adept at the “I’m normal” spin is Jennifer Lawrence.
-Granted, we’re huge fans of the Oscar-winning actress for “Silver Linings Playbook” and current “Hunger Games” star, who admittedly does seem fairly normal by Hollywood standards.
+Granted, we’re fans of the Oscar-winning actress for “Silver Linings Playbook” and current “Hunger Games” star, who does seem fairly grounded by Hollywood standards.

 However, it seems that the 23-year-old—in the span of just under three years—has given so many self-deprecating quotes that they’re starting to hinge on condescending.
 As down-to-earth as she may be, the fact remains that she is a major movie star whose been nominated for Oscars, walks red carpets in custom Dior Haute Couture (she’s the face of the brand’s handbag line—another perk of fame), and rakes in millions of dollars per project.